moonsense/moonsense-ios-sdk/README.md

 ## Introduction

-This repository hosts the realeases of the Moonsense iOS SDK.
+This repository hosts the releases of the Moonsense iOS SDK.
 Two variants of the Moonsense iOS SDK are available, a dynamically linked `.xcframework` and a statically linked `.xcframework`.
 This repository also holds sample applications that demonstrate the use of the Moonsense SDK for iOS.

 ### `MoonsenseSDK.xcframework`